tailsx/kohanatest/README.md

 		'contact'   => 'kontakt',
 	),

-For routes that have custom params in them do the same as you would do with the controller or action.
+For routes that have custom params (for example *page*) in them do the same as you would do with the controller or action.
+Be sure to check out the `config/lang.php` for more examples.